csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 _Teacher_ **with** (_department_ **as** _teacher dept_);

 In SQL, as in most other languages, a value of a structured type must have ex- actly one _most-specific type._ That is, each value must be associated with one specific type, called its **most-specific type**, when it is created.
 By means of inheritance, it is also associated with each of the supertypes of its most-specific type.
 For example, suppose that an entity has the type _Person_, as well as the type _Student_.
 Then, the most-specific type of the entity is _Student_, since _Student_ is a subtype of _Person_.
 However, an entity cannot have the type _Student_ as well as the type _Teacher_ unless it has a type, such as _TeachingAssistant_, that is a subtype of _Teacher_, as well as of _Student_ (which is not possible in SQL since multiple inheritance is not supported by SQL).

-**954 Chapter 22 Object-Based Databases**

-**22.4 Table Inheritance**
+##22.4 Table Inheritance

 Subtables in SQL correspond to the E-R notion of specialization/generalization.
 For instance, suppose we define the _people_ table as follows: